a-sit-plus/warden-supreme/docs/docs/glossary.md

 - **X.509 Certificate Chain** — Sequence of certificates from leaf (key’s cert) → intermediate(s) → root (trust anchor).
 Android attestation uses an X.509 leaf carrying an attestation extension (see [Android Key Attestation]({{ links.android_key_attestation }})).
 - **Leaf / Intermediate / Root** — The key’s certificate is the leaf; intermediates link to a root certificate that the verifier trusts.
 - **Trust Anchor** — Known‑good root certificate or public key the verifier explicitly trusts (e.g., Google’s Hardware Attestation Root, Apple’s App Attest Root) (see [Android Key Attestation]({{ links.android_key_attestation }}), [Attestation Object Validation Guide]({{ links.ios_attestation_validation }})).
-- **PKCS#10 / CSR (Certificate Signing Request)** — Signed request carrying a public key and optional attributes/extensions; Warden Supreme embeds attestation payloads in CSR attributes and binds the nonce via the CSR subject.
+- **PKCS#10 / CSR (Certificate Signing Request)** — A signed request containing a CertificationRequestInfo (TBS CSR), a signature algorithm, and a signature.
+Warden Supreme signature mode sends the complete CSR; hash mode sends only the unsigned TBS CSR.
+- **TBS CSR / CertificationRequestInfo** — The part of a PKCS#10 request containing version, subject, public key, and attributes (including requested extensions).
+It is signed in signature mode and hash-bound in hash mode.
+- **AttestationHashInput** — Canonical DER projection of a TBS CSR excluding its public key and single attestation-proof attribute.
+Its digest becomes the platform attestation nonce in hash mode.
+- **Attested Client Attribute** — A typed value supplied by verified application code and bound into the TBS CSR.
+It is software-attested rather than independently asserted by the device hardware or OS.
 - **OID (Object Identifier)** — Hierarchical identifier used in X.509 and CSR attributes/extensions; used to identify custom attestation payloads and optional device-name attributes.
 - **PKI / PKIX** — Public Key Infrastructure and its X.509 profile; governs certificate path validation, constraints, and revocation semantics.
 - **ASN.1 / DER** — Encoding rules used in X.509 and Android’s attestation extension.